Vincent Barry: Awards and honours

-Death
+Death and commemoration

-Barry's funeral was attended by President of Ireland Cearbhall Ó Dálaigh and future President of Ireland Mary Robinson.
+Vincent Barry died on 4 September 1975.
+His funeral was attended by a large number of people, including by President of Ireland Cearbhall Ó Dálaigh, future President of Ireland Mary Robinson and his regular bus driver on the 47 bus.

 In 2008, the Leprosy Mission held an event at the Royal Irish Academy in Dublin to honour the centenary of his birth.